-- There will be sightseeing on foot for both short and extended periods of time, often on uneven surfaces. - There is an uphill walk on natural terrain in the Cameron Highlands - There is a long staircase at the Batu Caves, though this has a handrail and can be taken at your pace. - You will be required to get on and off small boats without assistance.
+- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - There will be sightseeing on foot for both short and extended periods of time, often on uneven surfaces. - There is an uphill walk on natural terrain in the Cameron Highlands - There is a long staircase at the Batu Caves, this has a handrail and can be taken at your pace. - You will be required to get on and off small boats without assistance.